 explained at https://mathiasbynens.be/notes/css-escapes.
 This was

-necessary to allow selectors like #container > child
+necessary to allow selectors like #container > child.

-, otherwise it
+/#/, otherwise it

-will result in a url starting with #/
+will result in a url starting with #/.
+This allows users to use the routing

 system directly in simple files without needing to configure a server at all: